 Rush Enterprises: 4Q Earnings Snapshot

-NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHB) on Wednesday reported fourth-quarter earnings of $23.8 million.
+NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHA) on Wednesday reported fourth-quarter earnings of $23.8 million.

 On a per-share basis, the New Braunfels, Texas-based company said it had profit of 64 cents.

-The commercial vehicle retailer posted revenue of $1.32 billion in the period.
+The commercial vehicle dealership operator posted revenue of $1.32 billion in the period.

 For the year, the company reported profit of $141.6 million, or $3.77 per share.
 Revenue was reported as $5.81 billion.

-Rush Enterprises shares have climbed almost 1% since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $46, a climb of 19% in the last 12 months.
+Rush Enterprises shares have dropped 2% since the beginning of the year.
+In the final minutes of trading on Wednesday, shares hit $45.50, a rise of 19% in the last 12 months.